Outdoor Education

 Service Learning

 Service to others is at the core of the FBRA mission and vision.
-Whether it is spending a week in rural Costa Rica working in a farming community, performing stream restoration work with Southern Appalachian Highlands Conservancy, or packing food at Manna Food Bank, FBRA students experience a wide range of exposure to local and international issues.
-FBRA students have a clear and concrete sense of what it means to contribute to the betterment of society.
+Whether they are helping an elderly farmer in rural Costa Rica build steps on his farm, restoring streams with Southern Appalachian Highlands Conservancy, or packing food at Manna Food Bank, FBRA students explore local and international issues by giving back to their communities.
+FBRA students develop a clear and concrete sense of what it means to contribute to the betterment of society.

 Why Tandem Canoeing?